 Students collect, organize, and read data, create graphs, and ask and answer questions about data.
 Students also explore and describe probability with experiments.

-> Students go on a pirate adventure to identify, describe, sort, and build two-dimensional and three-dimensional shapes.
-Students also describe locations and draw a map.
+Students identify, describe, sort, and build two-dimensional and three-dimensional shapes.
+Students also describe locations and learn how to draw a map.

-> In this unit, students measure height, length, and width using centimetres and metres.
-Students also describe temperature, tell and measure time, estimate, measure, and record capacity and mass, and estimate, measure, and record area.
+In this unit, students measure height, length, and width using centimetres and metres.
+Students also tell and measure time.

 Student evaluation in this course is based on the student's achievement of curriculum expectations.
 The final letter grade represents the quality of the student's overall fulfillment of the expectations for the course and reflects the corresponding level of achievement as described in the achievement chart for the discipline.
 The final grade reflects the student’s most consistent level of achievement across all units in the course, although special consideration is given to more recent evidence of achievement.
 Students are not required to write a final exam in this course.